-Reporting Foreign Trusts
+Reporting Foreign Trusts & the IRS

 The reporting foreign trusts rules are complex.
 In order to best understand the process of trust filing, we will break the reporting down into parts.